-- MSMEs can reach the NRPB at enterprisesupport@nrpbsxm.org and +1 721 5856413 for general information about the project and explanatory questions. - General rule, PFI loan officers are the first point of contact for existing clients that have accounts or loans at PFIs.
-PFI loan officers may also accept applications from Eligible Beneficiary Enterprises with whom they do not have an existing business relationship.
-The OO of the NRPB or his/her delegate, may also be the first point of contact for Eligible Beneficiary Enterprises without an existing business relationship with the PFI. - On procurement matters, the NRPB will ensure that AR purchases above US\$2,500 have three quotes.
-All assets above US\$2,500 are recommended to have at least 24-month warranty. - An Environmental & Safeguards Specialist from the NRPB's Safeguards Department will provide support on demand in reviewing MSME applications. - For quarterly repayments to the NRPB, the PFI will include a report that provides a substantiation and breakdown of funds being reported/transferred into designated NRPB account.
+- MSMEs can reach the NRPB at enterprisesupport@nrpbsxm.org and +1 721 5856413 for general information about the project and explanatory questions. - NRPB is the first point of contact for all Eligible Beneficiary Enterprises (applicants).
+Eligible Beneficiary Enterprises who do not have an existing business relationship with a financial institution can choose any of the Participating Financial Institutions to handle their credit assessment. - The NRPB and the PFI may request additional information to verify the applicant meets the criteria of the project. - The owners of sole proprietors are required to sign the supplemental form, beneficiary agreement and credit agreement.
+Persons authorized by power of attorney to act on behalf of sole proprietors, cannot sign the above-mentioned documents. - On procurement matters, the NRPB will ensure that AR purchases above US\$2,500 have three quotes.
+All assets above US\$2,500 are recommended to have at least 24-month warranty. - Environmental & Safeguards Specialists from the NRPB's Safeguards Department will provide support on demand in reviewing MSME applications. - For quarterly repayments to the NRPB, the PFI will include a report that provides a substantiation and breakdown of funds being reported/transferred into designated NRPB account.